 The good news is, ERP vendors are fully capable of putting up security checks and controls.
 After all, any breach is a death kiss to their business.

 Most ERP solutions are designed for financial compliance, so the problem is less of a technical shortcoming and more of how the ERP is implemented.
 When an accountant is not part of the ERP project, it’s easy to gloss over financial compliance.
 The CEO or CIO is focused on streamlining processes to drive efficiency.

 Without the auditing and regulatory knowledge of a CPA, financial regulations can easily be overstepped, including GAAP requirements and Sarbanes-Oxley Act (SOX) protocols for US-based public companies.

 The issue can easily be addressed by including a certified accountant in your ERP project team.
-She can verify if the configuration, controls and processes are compliant and recommend audit controls, where necessary.
+He or she can verify if the configuration, controls, and processes are compliant and recommend audit controls, where necessary.